kelseyq/blog/content/your-job-is-political.md

 Their first challenge focuses on the huge private gun market, but a later challenge has "community safety" as its mission--"community safety," of course, being a euphemism for policing.
 It's an area that Conway and friends have some experience in. sf.citi, Conway's political consortium, made a widely publicized $100,000 donation to the San Francisco Police Department.
 The donation was actually paid out to an sf.citi member company to develop an app.
 Sobieski is an investor in SST, Inc., formerly known as ShotSpotter.
 ShotSpotter is a network of microphones used to detect gunfire; the system is sold to dozens of cities around the world (including many in the Bay Area) for hundreds of thousands of dollars per year.

 It turns out that despite the company's repeated denials, the ShotSpotter system records voice conversations, not just gunshots.
 This may very well be a feature, not a bug.
 After all, Oakland is the planned site of the $11M Domain Awareness Center (DAC), a surveillance hub designed to pull data from public and private sensors and cameras into a centralized data processing center for law enforcement.
-Public records requests have shown that the DAC's intention from the beginning has extended to the monitoring of political protest and it is being designed with an eye towards future integration of additional tools and software.
+Public records requests have shown that the DAC's purpose from the beginning covered monitoring of political protest and it is being designed with an eye towards future integration of additional tools and software.

 The construction and scope of the DAC is bitterly contested and closely watched by privacy activists around the country as a bellwether for trends in municipal surveillance technology.
 Potential disruptors, investors, and cash-grabbers are watching too.
 Among others, Google has reached out to the City of Oakland to pitch their surveillance products for the project.
-[SOMETHING SOMETHING SOMETHING]
+Google's interest would seem to vindicate Conway & others' proclamations that municipal policing is a market waiting to be made.

 * http://www.wsj.com/articles/SB10001424127887324392804578358663501313752
 * http://www.forbes.com/sites/netapp/2012/07/25/a-public-private-partnership-turns-san-francisco-police-into-high-tech-super-cops/